Deeply Rooted

 Be Careful With This

 A few years ago, when our youngest daughter was just four, she tip-toed into my bedroom on the morning of Valentine’s Day as I was getting dressed to go to work.
 She had caught me in one of those hurried intervals, between packing lunches and signing 4th grade reading logs, when I was trying to make myself semi-presentable.
 One of my few moments alone amidst the kind of craziness that ensues at 7:30 a.m. in households across the country.
-Which is why she was probably tip-toeing.
+Which is probably why she was tip-toeing.
 Because on more than one morning when she had needed my attention, I am positive I said something less than kind to her about giving me a few minutes to myself.

 So there she was in her mismatched outfit, nest of sleep-hair still tangled in the back of her head, holding something so very carefully in her cupped hands.
 It was the same way she held all of her treasures: the pretty rocks from the neighbor’s driveway; the wood chips from the Montessori playground; the seagull feather from the beach; a glittery plastic bead from under the bed.
 This time, it was not something that she had found that she held with such care, but something she had made.